ovoelke/Sample-Space-Memory-Xamarin-iOS/README.md

 ![Tile-Preview](Design/Tiles.png)

-## Architektur
+## Architecture

 An [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) architecture is recommended.
 The app should also be built as a cross-platform app using [Xamarin](https://visualstudio.microsoft.com/xamarin/).

 A documentation for this framework can be found here: https://docs.microsoft.com/xamarin/